On Sexual Violence in a Young Adult Novel Called

 “And the syphilis!”

-Yes, the story is set in 1572, when syphilis was still a relatively new disease, one as terrifying as AIDS is now, and the object of bizarre investigations.
+Yes, the story is set in 1572, when syphilis was still a relatively new disease, one as terrifying as AIDS was in the late twentieth century (or COVID more recently), and the object of bizarre investigations.

 One woman put all this into a simple request: “Could you write something on your website that we could point to, to show the book deserves to be read?”